All HotCRP lists are obtained through flexible search. Some hints for PC members and chairs:

 Search won’t show you information you aren’t supposed to see.
 For example, authors can only search their own submissions, and if the conference used anonymous submission, then only the PC chairs can search by author.

-By default, search examines paper titles, abstracts, and authors.
+By default, search examines titles, abstracts, and authors.
 Advanced search can search other fields, including authors/collaborators and reviewers.
 Also, keywords search specific characteristics such as titles, authors, reviewer names, and numbers of reviewers.
-For example, “ti:foo” means “search for ‘foo’ in paper titles.”
+For example, “ti:foo” means “search for ‘foo’ in submission titles.”
 Keywords are listed in the search keywords reference.

 Click on a paper number or title to jump to that paper.
 Search matches are highlighted on paper screens.
 Once on a paper screen use quicklinks to navigate through the rest of the search matches.